 Skateboards require only minimal maintenance, but not caring for your board can result in serious injury and could cost you a lot of money to replace gear that should’ve lasted a lot longer!

-Your trucks will feel sticky on a new board and sometimes they will ride to one side more then the other or one of the wheels doesn't even sit on the ground.
-This is normal and wont last long depending on how much you ride your skateboard.
-The new urethane bushings in the trucks will be 'stiff' and wont have much 'play' .
-The bushings will take time to break in, depending on the amount of use the trucks receive.
+Your trucks will feel sticky on a new board and sometimes will ride to one side more than the other or one of the wheels won’t even sit on the ground.
+This is normal and won’t last long depending on how much you ride your skateboard.
+The new urethane bushings in the trucks will feel ‘stiff’ and won’t have much ‘play’.
+They will break in with time, depending on the ‘work’ the trucks receive.
 It is important not to over tighten the bushings as this will cause them to split.
 If you have tightened your trucks and they still feel too loose, you will need harder bushings.

 Always make sure there is no ‘play’ in your wheels and tighten them to the point where they are tight, but still turn freely.

 The main cause of cracks or boards breaking is improper foot placement when landing tricks.
 Always land on the bolts!

 If you want your skateboard to last, stay out of the water!
 It can cause your deck to delaminate (that’s come apart), rust your bearings and destroy your bushings.

 One simple maintenance tip is to clean/lube your bearings, especially if you’ve been riding on dirty pavement or along the beach.
 Bearings don’t like dirt, sand, water or salt.
 By lubricating your bearings regularly, they will last longer and your wheels will spin much better.